Important phone numbers and next steps.

 To help us deal with your query quickly, please note down the amount, time and date of the transaction before calling.

 Keep your cards safe, never write down your PIN in a way that could be understood by anyone else and only use your card with companies that you trust, especially when shopping online.

-Get help and troubleshooting tips for faulty, blocked or declined credit cards.
+Get help and troubleshooting tips for faulty, blocked or declined cards.

-If you have a new card, make sure it's activated before trying to use it.
+If you have a new card, it may need activating before you can use it.